Santiago: Public transportation statistics

-Internal transport
+Internal transportation

 As of 2006, Santiago was home to 992,000 vehicles, 979,000 of which were motorized.
 This made up 37.3% of Chile's total vehicle count.
 805,000 cars passed through the city, which is 37.6% of the national total or one car for every seven people.

 The main road is the Avenida Libertador General Bernardo O'Higgins, better known as Alameda Avenue, which runs northeast and southwest.
 From north to south, it is crossed by Autopista Central and the Independencia, Gran Avenida, Recoleta, Santa Rosa, Vicuña Mackenna and Tobalaba avenues.
 Other major roads include the Avenida Los Pajaritos to the west and Providencia Avenue and Apoquindo Avenue to the east.
 Finally, the Américo Vespucio Avenue acts as a ring road.

 During the 2000s, several urban highways were built through Santiago in order to improve the situation for vehicles.
 The road General Velásquez and sections of the Pan-American Highway in Santiago were converted into the Autopista Central, while Américo Vespucio became variously the highways Vespucio Norte Express and Vespucio Sur, as well as Vespucio Oriente in the future.
 Following the edge of the Mapocho River, Costanera Norte was built to link the northeast of the capital to the airport and the downtown area.
 All these highways, totaling 210 km in length, have a free flow toll system.

 Administrative divisions

 Greater Santiago lacks a metropolitan government for its administration, which is distributed between authorities, complicating the operation of the city as a single entity.
-The highest authorities in Santiago are considered to be the governor of the Santiago Metropolitan Region, who is popularly elected to the office, now held by Claudio Orrego, and the regional presidential delegate of Santiago Metropolitan Region, an official appointed by the president of Chile, post currently occupied by Constanza Martínez.
+The highest authorities in Santiago are considered to be the governor of the Santiago Metropolitan Region, who is popularly elected to the office, now held by Claudio Orrego, and the regional presidential delegate of Santiago Metropolitan Region, an official appointed by the president of Chile.

 The conurbation of Greater Santiago does not fit perfectly into any administrative division, as it extends into four different provinces and 35 communes plus 11 satellite communes which together make the Santiago Metropolitan Area.
 The majority of its 641.4 km² (as of 2002) lie within Santiago Province, with some peripheral areas contained in the provinces of Cordillera, Maipo, and Talagante.

 Although there is no official consensus in this regard, the communes of the city are usually grouped into seven sectors: north, center, northeast, southeast, south, southeast and southwest.

 Note: Communes in the peripheries are not shown to their full extent.